 , Mercury has a very peculiar rotation which is locked to the Sun not like our Moon, which always keeps one face to the Earth, but in such a way that every other orbit one side or the exactly opposite side of Mercury faces the Sun.
 At perihelion the Caloris Basin and the chaotic area opposite it (see the image below) are facing the Sun, and are heated to more than 800 Fahrenheit degrees; whereas at aphelion areas exactly a quarter-way around the planet face the Sun, and are only heated to a little less than 600 degrees.

 A false-color image of the Caloris Basin created from Mercury MESSENGER images.
-The lava fields filling the Basin are of clearly different material, than those in the surrounding regions.
+The lava fields filling the Basin are of clearly different material than those in the surrounding regions.
 Dark blue areas within the Basin are moderately old craters, while bright white splashes are younger craters.
-Orange areas near the Basin's periphery are volcanic structures, probably associated with deep fissures produced by the gigantic impact which created the Basin.
-The Basin is estimated to be about 3.8 billion years old, and is thought to be the youngest large impact structure in the Solar System.
+Orange areas near the Basin's periphery are volcanic structures probably associated with deep fissures produced by the gigantic impact which created the Basin.
+The Basin is estimated to be about 3.8 billion years old, and is thought to be the youngest impact structure of such size in the Solar System.
 (NASA, Carnegie Institution, APL, Mercury MESSENGER)